CSCC-Tom/IMM2601_3-itch-butler-uploader/__README_FIRST.txt

   use the win- or mac- version of the script listed, based on what computer you have.

 Once itch.io App and Node.js are installed, you will:

+RUNNING FILES - - - WINDOWS / MAC - - -
+- If you are on a Windows, you can simply double-click on the corresponding win-.bat batch files
+- If you are on Mac, open a terminal shell and point it at the folder this README is in.
+Then call `sh mac-1-check-dependencies` etc. for each step.

 CONFIRM SETUP - - - - - - -
 - Just to make sure everything's set up right.